ElrohirGT/Redes_MCPServer/README.md

 ## How to use?

 The MCP server was built using the Go programming language!

+**ENDPOINT:** The MCP server default endpoint for communication is `/mcp`.

 If you have Nix installed running this server is as simple as:

 ```bash
 # If you're inside the root of the repo